johnschriner/presentations/bibliography-soviet_linguistics.md

 _When the Bolsheviks came to power in 1917, they began to make language policy for the hundreds of official and minority languages across the country.
 This brief and non-exhaustive bibliography will look at particular language policy, how linguistics and academics changed, and the quest for a "Soviet linguistics."_
 These are all accessible texts and all are English-language.

-This area is interesting for the following reasons:  it was a giant landmass that the Bolshevik's inherited; the Bolsheviks had to fight a civil war on top of ending their part in WWII (after sending 25 million Russians to their graves); the Muslim Turkic-world comprised much of central Asia with its own cultures; most languages had no standard written form.
+_This area is interesting for the following reasons:  it was a giant landmass that the Bolshevik's inherited; the Bolsheviks had to fight a civil war on top of ending their part in WWII (after sending 25 million Russians to their graves); the Muslim Turkic-world comprised much of central Asia with its own cultures; the vast majority of languages had no standard written form._

-Stemming from Nicholas Yakovlevich Marr's [....]_

 ##General Introduction and Surveys of Languages
 -